 If it approves your request, your government's embassy will send the no-objection statement directly to the DOS Waiver Review Division.
 The statement cannot come from you.
 You will receive a copy of the no-objection statement from your embassy.

-If you happen to be residing outside of the U.S., the no-objection statement may instead come from a designated ministry in your home country’s government, which will need to send it to the U.S. Chief of Mission in the U.S. embassy within your country for forwarding to the DOS Waiver Review Division in Washington, DC.
+If you happen to be residing outside of the U.S., the no-objection statement might instead come from a designated ministry in your home country's government, which will need to send it to the U.S. Chief of Mission in the U.S. embassy within your country for forwarding to the DOS Waiver Review Division in Washington, DC.

-Once the DOS Waiver Review Division receives the no-objection statement from your country’s embassy and your documentation and fees from STEP 2, it will begin processing your case.
+Once the DOS Waiver Review Division receives the no-objection statement from your country's embassy and your documentation and fees from STEP 2, it will begin processing your case.
 You can track your case on the DOS website using your application number.
-You may also get DOS requests for additional information consisting of anything it feels it needs to determine your case.
+You might also get DOS requests for additional information consisting of anything it feels it needs to determine your case.

 Approval is not guaranteed.
 The DOS Waiver Review Division looks at whether your reasons given for requesting the waiver outweigh the programmatic and foreign policy considerations of the J-1 exchange visitor program.
 This is the reason that J-1s who received U.S. government funding (such as Fulbright recipients) typically have a tougher time obtaining a waiver.
 Nevertheless, many Fulbrighters have successfully obtained waivers under the no-objection category by combining their request with one in another waiver category.
 If you accepted funding from the U.S. government, you should get help from a knowledgeable immigration lawyer in order to request the J-1 waiver.